2022–23 Arkansas Razorbacks men's basketball team

-The 2022–23 Arkansas Razorbacks men's basketball team represents the University of Arkansas during the 2022–23 NCAA Division I men's basketball season.
-The team is led by fourth-year head coach Eric Musselman, and plays its home games at Bud Walton Arena in Fayetteville, Arkansas as a member of the Southeastern Conference.
+The 2022–23 Arkansas Razorbacks men's basketball team represented the University of Arkansas during the 2022–23 NCAA Division I men's basketball season.
+The team was led by fourth-year head coach Eric Musselman, and played its home games at Bud Walton Arena in Fayetteville, Arkansas as a member of the Southeastern Conference.
+They finished the season 19–12, 8–10 in SEC Play to finish in a tie for 9th place.
+In the SEC tournament, the Razorbacks defeated Auburn in the second round before being defeated by Texas A&M in the quarterfinals.
+They received an at-large bid to the NCAA Tournament as a No. 8 seed in the West Region.
+They defeated Illinois in the first round and upset No. 1 seed Kansas to reach the Sweet Sixteen.
+There, they were defeated by No. 4 seed, and eventual tournament champions, UConn, ending their season with an overall 22–14 record.

 Previous season

 Arkansas followed up an Elite Eight appearance in 2021 with another in 2022, even though the Razorbacks didn't finish as high in the SEC as they had a year prior.
 This time they were fourth in the final SEC standings, and earned a 4 seed in the NCAA tournament.
 Arkansas was sent to Buffalo, New York where they dispatched Vermont and New Mexico State to advance to the Sweet 16 for the second year in a row.

 In the regional semifinals against overall top seeded Gonzaga, Arkansas secured a 74–68 upset victory at the Chase Center in San Francisco.
 This set up an Elite Eight showdown with Duke, in the final year of head coach Mike Krzyzewski's 43-year stint with the Blue Devils.

 Duke defeated the Razorbacks 78–69 to advance to the Final Four.
 The Razorbacks finished with a record of 28–9.